Chapter 6 : Pushy Friends and The Enemies Talk

 “Do you really not like him?” she asked.

-“You promise?” she said, needing reassurance.
+“You promise?”
+She said needing reassurance.

-She smiled at him and walked away.
+Vivian smiled at him and then walked away.

-Scorpius walked forward, unsure of what just happened.
+Scorpius walked forward unsure of what just happened.
 Tangled up in his own thoughts, he was caught off guard when a voice said, “Who knew that Malfoy had a heart.”
 He stopped dead in his tracks, and looked to the side at Rose leaning against the wall.

-Lightening her tone a bit, Rose said, “Honestly, Malfoy?
-I didn’t see anything…although I did hear some interesting things.”
+Lightening her tone a bit Rose said “Honestly Malfoy I didn’t see anything.
+However I did hear some interesting things.”
 She narrowed her eyes.

 Scorpius rolled his eyes and walked in behind Rose.